So you want to pursue a career in digital marketing after college?

 On career growth and advancement

 - Don’t be afraid to ask questions.
-I’ve been in the game for a dozen years, and there is still a TON I don’t know.
+I’ve been in the game for almost twenty years, and there is still a TON I don’t know.
 I learn something new every single day simply by asking coworkers and clients to explain what they are working on and why it is important to them.
 There’s no shame in admitting you don’t know everything.

 - Align your work and growth path with your company’s stated goals.
 You’re much more likely to advance if you are helping move your company forward.
 You may be tempted to follow managers or coworkers with their own agendas, but if you stray too far from the company’s path, you may find yourself left behind or left out.